Los Angeles Film School: Facilities

-The Los Angeles Film School is located on Sunset Boulevard, where its quarter-million square foot campus (250,000 sqft) includes the historic RCA Building, which is known for being a recording place of artists including Elvis Presley, the Rolling Stones and Henry Mancini.
+The Los Angeles Film School is located on Sunset Boulevard in the Los Angeles neighborhood of Hollywood, where its quarter-million square foot campus (250,000 sqft) includes the historic RCA Building, which is known for being a recording place of artists including Elvis Presley, the Rolling Stones and Henry Mancini.
 In 2001, the school opened a 345-seat, THX-certified theater featuring a Sony 4K projector.
 In 2006, the nearby six-story Klasky Csupo studio building (originally built in 1985 for a Mercedes-Benz dealership) was purchased, which brought the total area of the campus to 230,000 sqft.
 The campus also includes a 4,000 sqft sound stage and the 8,000 sqft Ivar Theater.
 The school's main stage houses a 3,000 sqft set of a Victorian house, where students can produce television shows with industry professionals.
 Overall, as of March 2011, $61 million had been invested in the buildings alone.

 Academics

 The school is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and the California Bureau for Private Postsecondary Education (BPPE) to offer associate and bachelor's degrees.
 In order to maintain its accreditation with the ACCSC, the school must achieve 70% industry job placement for its students within a year of graduation.
 The school is an Avid Pro Tools curriculum partner.

 The school is approved to teach veterans by the California State Approving Agency for Veterans Education.
 It is also a member of the Servicemembers Opportunity College Consortium, and is considered a military friendly school by MilitaryFriendly.com.
 Military Times magazine ranked The Los Angeles Film School 7th on their "Best for Vets: Career & Technical Colleges" list for 2014, and in the top five on 2015's list.